November 24, 2021

 Love or Gratitude?
 9 Questions to Increase Your Gratitude

-Last week my 9-year old daughter came to me and asked, “Daddy, which is greater, love or gratitude?”
+Last week my daughter came to me and asked, “Daddy, which is greater, love or gratitude?”
 I was initially shocked at the depth of her question.
 After thinking for a moment, I responded with, “Well I think probably love is greater.”
 She responded by stating, “Oh no, Dad.
 You can’t love something that you are not grateful for.”
 End of discussion.
 Since this interaction, I have spent some time contemplating gratitude and whether love leads to gratitude or if gratitude is the foundation of love.
 The whole exercise has made me think about what leads to our gratitude for the life we lead and those in it.

 Given that this weekend marks the celebration of the Thanksgiving Holiday in the U.S., it is a good time to consider the following questions to evaluate and amplify your sense of gratitude.